mkulesh/onpc/doc/Tasker/README.md

 - The second task sends ISCP command PWR(00) in order to put the receiver in standby mode:
 <img src="https://github.com/mkulesh/onpc/blob/master/doc/Tasker/TaskerPowerOff.png" align="center">

-Batch tasks declare an order of ISCP commands to be sent to the receiver in the form of a script written in XML.
+Both tasks declare an order of ISCP commands to be sent to the receiver in the form of a script written in XML.
-The script format is decribed below.
+The script format is described below.

 ## Tasker scripts